College of Education, Health, and Human Services

 Rathouz, Margaret, PhD, University of California-San Diego, Associate Professor of Mathematics Education

 The College of Education, Health, and Human Services is recognized for its concentrated focus in several areas.
-This concentrated focus is designed to marshal available expertise at the institution in pursuit of regional needs and goals in several particular emphasis areas, including early childhood learning and instruction, preparation for Child Life Specialists, and inquiry-based science instruction.
+This concentrated focus is designed to marshal available expertise at the institution in pursuit of regional needs and goals in several particular emphasis areas, including early childhood learning and instruction and preparation for Child Life Specialists.